milldr/serverless-site-basics/README.md

 - S3 Bucket Policy for public access THROUGH Cloudfront
 - CloudFront Origin Access Identity to limit access to the Bucket content
 - CloudFront Distribution to provide to access the Bucket content and to link up the Domain name.
+- ACM Certificate with AWS Certificate Manager, using DNS validation.

+*NOTE* For the first deployment, AWS requires that you manually add the CNAME for the new ACM Cert to your domain.
+From AWS Docs: "When you use the AWS::CertificateManager::Certificate resource in an AWS CloudFormation stack, the stack will remain in the CREATE_IN_PROGRESS state.
+Further stack operations will be delayed until you validate the certificate request, either by acting upon the instructions in the validation email, or by adding a CNAME record to your DNS configuration."

 ## Content Generation
 I like to generate static code [Hugo](https://gohugo.io/), but that isnt actually included in this repo itself.
 Hugo will generate everything you need; all you need to do to get started is to follow their [quickstart](https://gohugo.io/getting-started/quick-start/).
 Other useful commands: